davidlesicnik/homelab-talos/README.md

     - `talos-mw1.yaml` - node manifest for a master-worker node
 - `secrets.encrypted.yaml` - encrypted secrets file (SOPS)

-## Encryption

-All files in the `config/` directory and the `secrets.yaml` file are encrypted using [SOPS](https://github.com/getsops/sops) to ensure sensitive data is protected.
-Use SOPS to decrypt and edit these files as needed.

 ## Prerequisites

 - A machine or VM image that will run Talos OS on each node.